Adószám: 18241518-1-41

-István Hegedűs gave an interview to TVP World about the Hungarian election campaign on 12 February 2026.
+István Hegedűs gave an interview to TVP World before Péter Magyar's swearing in as Prime Minister of Hungary on 9 May 2026.

 On 27 December 2025 the Hungarian Europe Society organised its traditional annual workshop at the seat of the organisation.
 Participating HES members listened to the presentations of three co-members.
 Dr. Emma Gothár talked about The Green Shift and the Business World in the European Union, Gábor Erőss focused on The Fight of Green Policy for Survival from Józsefváros, Budapest to France, and Ádám Őri analysed the issue Media in the Age of Ecological Crisis - the State of Hungarian Environmental Journalism